Battery Basics & Upgrade Options

 - Type and Position of Terminals

 1. 5th Gen Battery Options

 There are many more options out there, do your research.
-We are using these three batteries as they are commonly installed on 5th Gen 4Runners.
-There is no “best” battery for the 5th Gen 4Runner.
+We are using these three batteries as they are commonly installed.
+There is no “best” battery option out there for everyone.
 It really comes down to how you plan on using your truck, where you live and how many accessories you plan on running to your battery.

 A Few Options

 - CCAs (Cold Cranking Amps): 1150

 - RC (Reserve Capacity): 220